stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 > Use the [run-script](https://docs.npmjs.com/cli/run-script) feature to add appropriate custom npm commands to your project.

 You also use npm to [publish to package registries](https://docs.npmjs.com/cli/publish.html).
-Remember to use the [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) command on an  application project before you publish it to a registry.
+If you are developing an application, remember to run the [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) command on the project before you publish it to a registry.

 The npm tool is intended for use by automated systems as well as humans.
 Use the [ci command](https://docs.npmjs.com/cli/ci.html) to install clean versions of your projects for automated testing and deployment.

 ## npx for Running Commands

-Current versions of Node.js and npm include [npx](https://www.npmjs.com/package/npx).
-This utility automatically finds and runs JavaScript command-line tools that you specify.
+The [npx](https://www.npmjs.com/package/npx) utility automatically finds and runs JavaScript command-line tools that you specify.
+If the tool is not already installed on your computer, npx automatically downloads and runs a temporary copy, without permanently installing it.

-This means that you can type _npx_, followed by the commands for any tool that is available in the npm package registry, and npx should run the tool.
+This means that you can type _npx_, followed by the commands for any tool that is available in the npm package registry, and npx should run that tool.
 For example, type this in a terminal to run [learnyounode](https://github.com/workshopper/learnyounode), an interactive tutorial program:

     npx learnyounode